okx/okexchain-docs/quick-start/build-on-okbc/deploy-your-own-okbc-localnet_new.md

 └── val4.log
 ```

-You can find logs in cache.
+You can find logs in cache folder.

 ```
 # Check val0's logs